 It was a solid solution for merchants who had committed to GoDaddy’s GoCentral (GoDaddy’s standard site builder) while looking to sell high-risk items.
 However, the old way of making high-risk sales work is no longer an option.
 This means that many high-risk business owners need a new way to sell their products while using GoDaddy.

 An important note on high-risk sales and GoDaddy

 We know of no high-risk category restrictions on what legal products can and cannot be sold through GoDaddy storefronts.
 This makes them an option for some merchants looking for the ease of setting up a site through GoDaddy with the high-risk friendliness of a properly set-up Authorize.Net payment gateway.
 However, it is a lot more involved when integrating high-risk friendly payments with GoDaddy than it once was.

 Alternatives to GoDaddy for high-risk site owners

-While it’s still possible to sell various high-risk products (like vape, FFL, or tactical products) using GoDaddy via a buy now button, this does require quite a workaround.
-It’s not the easiest way to sell high-risk products online.
-This is why we want to at least float some alternatives should you wish to check other ways that you can sell your products.
+While it’s still possible to sell various high-risk products using GoDaddy via the older method of setting up a buy now button within the gateway, It’s not the easiest way to sell high-risk products online.

-It’s important to mention that depending on your industry (online cigar, FFL, vape, etc.) we will recommend that you connect a specific processor to the Authorize.Net gateway, and our preferred partners and independent agents will set it all up for you.
+Depending on your industry, we will recommend that you connect a specific payment processor to the Authorize.Net gateway.
+This piece is essential in order to avoid shut down merchant accounts and held money.
+Our preferred partners and independent agents will set it all up for you.
 Contact us first before getting too far down the line with this process.

-Feel free to contact us with any questions or for a payment gateway recommendation, with no obligation to sign up – or pay for anything!
+Feel free to contact us with any questions or for a high-risk GoDaddy payment gateway recommendation.